Indentation style: Haskell style

 In Haskell, layout can replace braces.

 Usually the braces and semicolons are omitted for procedural do sections and the program text in general, but the style is commonly used for lists, records and other syntactic elements made up of some pair of parentheses or braces, which are separated with commas or semicolons.
 If code following the keywords where, let, or of omits braces and semicolons, then indentation is significant.

 APL style

-For an example of how terse APL typically is, here is the implementation of the step function for the Game of Life:
+For an example of how terse APL typically is, here is the implementation of the step function for Conway's Game of Life: